makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

 * [ ] Wait for at Least two Approvals to Share for Publishing to GovAlpha
 * [ ] Share Deployed Address in `new-spells`
 * [ ] Fill Spell Crafter Related Boxes in the Main Exec Sheet
+* [ ] Pre-Merge Target Branch Pull Attack Checks
+  * [ ] Ensure that the latest commit to the spells-mainnet repo was not a maintenance PR
+  * [ ] Ensure that there was not a maintenance PR within the last THREE spells (i.e. 6 weeks)
+    * [ ] If maintenance PR is present:
+      * [ ] PR Name / Descroption?
+      * [ ] PR Actions match description and look safe?
+      * [ ] PR Did not modify files unrelated to name / description?
+      * [ ] PR Did not modify test script (including CI)?
+        * [ ] Run old test script to ensure the test results are the same
+        * [ ] Obtain unanimous approval of the safety of the new deploy script
+      * [ ] PR Did not modify DssExecLib.address?
+        * [ ] If it did, flag with Governance Facilitators
+      * [ ] PR Did not affect deploy script?
+        * [ ] If it did, flag internally with reviewers and investigate prior to merging
+        * [ ] Run old deploy script to ensure the output results are the same
+          * [ ] If different, flag with Governance Facilitators (this may affect external scripts or third party reviews)
+        * [ ] Obtain unanimous approval of the safety of the new deploy script
 * [ ] Squash & Merge

 ## Next Steps